 DIY Blue Nila Soap: How to Make it at Home with Glycerin

-Disclaimer: This article is for educational purposes only and does not constitute professional medical advice.
-Use any natural skincare or haircare products at your own risk and perform a patch test before use.
+This article is for educational purposes only and is not medical advice.
+Always perform a patch test before using any natural skincare or haircare products.

 How about you try something new and exciting by making your own DIY blue nila soap with glycerin?